 This should go without saying, but when the adjuster comes to your home, make sure you’re there.
 Be prepared to explain the situation of the break-in and your income, and provide as much proof as you can.
 It’s not a bad idea to stay in a hotel or with a friend or family member until the adjuster shows up.
 Do as little as you can to tamper with the scene!
 There might be important evidence that could still be found.

 Get to Know Your Neighbors to Prevent Home Burglary

 If you haven’t already, get to know your neighbors.
 Talk to them and explain that you experienced a break-in, and you could help them prevent the same situation.
 They might also volunteer to keep an eye out if they notice anyone suspicious in the neighborhood.
 In future incidents, your neighbors could be incredibly useful in helping your home look lived in while you’re away.
 Set up a mutual relationship with them where you do yard work or take out the trash occasionally when the other is gone.

 Your neighborhood might have a watch program set up as well.
 Do some research to see if your neighborhood includes this.
 This will provide a great network of other individuals who will help keep an eye out for suspicious activity.

-Rebuild and Repair
+Rebuild and Repair to Prevent Home Burglary

-Consider a Home Security System
+Consider a Security System to Prevent Home Burglary

 When you install one of these systems, your home becomes monitored by a team of professionally certified security experts.
 These representatives work at a monitoring station that will keep tabs on your home 24/7, even on holidays.
 If a sensor is triggered, an alarm will sound and you can have notifications sent immediately to your smartphone.
-Sometimes, this is enough to send burglars off running, and you can avoid experiencing the same hassle of calling the police, filing reports, and replacing stolen goods.
+Sometimes, this is enough to send burglars off running.
+You can avoid experiencing the same hassle of calling the police, filing reports, and replacing stolen goods.
 Take a look at the best companies in the home security industry and see if any options best suit your needs.